CaiqueSobral/Project--Android-Development/README.md

 # Android Projejct

-This is a project made for practcing my android development skills using java.
+This is a project made for practicing my android development skills using java.
 ## Authors

 - [Caique Sobral](https://www.github.com/caiquesobral)